Your List of Financial Goals

 Plan for your future

 Of all the long-term financial goal examples, retirement planning is one that often gets neglected.
-Unfortunately, there are millions of working-age Americans without retirement assets.6 But saving for retirement is an important practice for anyone working toward long-term financial goals.
+Unfortunately, there are millions of Americans nearing retirement age with no savings.6 But saving for retirement is an important practice for anyone working toward long-term financial goals.
 As you carve out a plan for life after work, here are a few savings options to consider:

 401(k): If your employer offers a 401(k) or similar employer-sponsored retirement plan, think about signing up.
 The money will be invested before income tax is deducted, which means you save on taxes while investing in your future.
 And if your employer offers a 401(k) with a matching contribution, even better.
 By donating the maximum amount allowed, you’ll get the maximum amount in matching dollars.
 Otherwise, you’ll be leaving free money on the table.